 Read on to learn:

-You'll also get 10 resume headlines ready-made for your resume to help you impress potential employers with your job application right from the start.
+You'll also get 10 additional resume headline examples to help you impress potential employers with your job application right from the start.

 Alright, let's get into it!